Table of Contents

 Running security cameras on outdated firmware or software can introduce a host of problems, from security vulnerabilities to reduced functionality and compatibility issues.
 These drawbacks can significantly impair the system’s overall performance, leading to lower quality footage and increased risk of cyber threats.

 Regularly updating your business security camera system’s firmware and software ensures you benefit from the latest improvements, security patches, and features.
-It keeps the surveillance system running smoothly and securely, maximizing the quality and reliability of your security footage.
+It keeps the security system running smoothly and securely, maximizing the quality and reliability of your security footage.

 11. Inferior lens quality